Lokymil/elephant_carpaccio/LEADER.md

 ## Begin your workshop

 At this point all your attendees must be connected and from now on you will role play a Product Owner or a CEO talking to the dev team.
+:warning: From now until you press `Start` (see below), your attendees must not write any code.

 ### Your introduction speech